this post also features in Offguardian

 Which brings us back to Kim.
 It is understood by most consumers of Western media that North Korea is a hell on earth (no: seventy years of blockade have nothing to do with this!) run by an insane dynasty.
 As I’ve noted before, we don’t like complexity in third world leaders.
 Devils or saints, we want easily assimilated morality tales with all the nuance of Enid Blyton creations.

 And since it precedes – just! – the lived experience of baby boomers, Washington’s genocidal bombing of NK in the early fifties gets no mention.
-Ditto the truth, clear to any twelve year old versed in schoolyard realpolitik – yet somehow beyond the ken of Western intelligentsia – that Pyongyang’s nuclear weapons are all that prevent it going the way of Baghdad and Tripoli.
+Ditto the truth, clear to any twelve year old versed in schoolyard realpolitik yet beyond the ken of Western intellectuals, that Pyongyang’s nuclear weapons are all that prevent it going the way of Baghdad and Tripoli.
 The drivers may not be identical – no oil – but the logic certainly is.

 Which is ample introduction to this piece by Stephen Gowans, author of Patriots, Traitors & Empires: The Story of Korea’s Struggle for Freedom.
 Fittingly, this much shorter piece opens with a quote from Fidel Castro …